Graph neural network initialisation of quantum approximate optimisation: Acknowledgements

 \section{Acknowledgements}

 The results of this paper were produced using Tensorflow Quantum~\cite{broughton_tensorflow_2020} and the corresponding code can be found at~\url{https://github.com/nishant34/GNNS-for-initializing-QAOAs.git}.
 NJ wrote the code and ran the experiments.
 BC, EK and NK supervised the project.
 All authors contributed to manuscript writing.
 We thank Stefan Sack for helpful correspondence.
+We acknowledge funding from EPRSC grant EP/T001062/1.
+For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.

 \onecolumngrid